Baseball in Canada: History

+Early variations

-Adapted from the British game of rounders — and by extension, cricket — the game of base ball or "townball" became popular in the early 19th century in Southwestern Ontario (then Canada West or Upper Canada), New York and New England.
+Adapted from the British game of rounders—and by extension, cricket—the game of base ball or "townball" became popular in the early 19th century in Southwestern Ontario (then Canada West or Upper Canada), New York and New England.

-The first documented evidence of a base ball game in Canada comes from a letter published in Sporting Life magazine in 1886, a letter by Dr. Adam E. Ford of Denver, Colorado, formerly of St. Marys, Ontario and Beachville, Ontario, about a game 48 years earlier in Beachville on June 4, 1838 — Militia Muster Day.
-Many Canadians, including the staff of the Canadian Baseball Hall of Fame and Museum in St. Marys, Ontario, claim that this was the first documented game of modern baseball, although there appears to be no evidence that the rules used in this game were codified and adopted in other regions.

 Originally, the rules of the game were informal in nature and often modified to reflect regional preferences.

 In Ontario, a variant of baseball known as "The Canadian Game" was most prevalent.
 It featured five bases, bats that resembled those used in cricket or rounders and eleven players per team.
 All eleven players went to bat each inning, which would not end until they were all retired.

 The American variant of baseball had nine players a side instead of eleven, and four bases instead of five.
 Southwestern Ontario was the first region in Canada to adopt this version of the game, doing so in 1860.
 The so-called "Canadian Game" soon fell out of favour.